-Every Arizona driver license has an expiration date indicated on its face.
-You will not receive any notice from the Arizona Motor Vehicle Division ("MVD") that it will expire, so you must keep track of it yourself.
-If it is about to expire, you should have the driver license renewed if you intend to drive again.
-Even if you don't drive anymore, you should still get an official Arizona ID card if your Arizona license has expired.
+Every Arizona driver license has an expiration date.
+You will not receive any notice from the Arizona Motor Vehicle Division ("MVD") that it will expire.
+If it is about to, you should have the driver license renewed if you intend to drive again.
+Even if you don't drive anymore, you should get an official Arizona ID card if your Arizona license has expired.

 To renew your Arizona driver license, you must actually appear at an MVD or third party service provider office in person.
 You will need to take a new photo, pay a fee, and, in some cases, take a vision test.
 When you arrive at MVD, present the application that you completed online, or get the Driver License/Identification Card Application there and fill it out.
 You'll need that along with your current driver license and a second form of ID.
 A passport always works, but if you don't have a passport check the list of acceptable forms of identification for MVD.

 Arizona issues an "extended" driver license that does not expire until age 65.
 Still, the photo on the license and the vision exam must be updated every 12 years.
 Drivers 60 years old and older receive a five-year license.